makersacademy/takeaway-challenge/README.md

 Step 2: Created new menu class and initialized dishes.
 Created tests that allowed us to use a hash list in rspec and created tests around this.[found an example of how to use this here](https://stackoverflow.com/questions/29808721/writing-a-rspec-test-to-add-an-item-to-a-hash)

+Interesting note: One key interest point is that rspec wouldn't allow me to .titleize words.
+It would only allow me to capitalize.

+Step 3: Added new order class which allows the user to select several things from the menu and built menu into testing.
+Created test that raises an error when user asks for a dish that doesn't include a dish.